College Football on ABC: 2010s

-Since 2012, regional coverage has significantly decreased with the loss of certain Big Ten, Big 12 and Pac 12 rights to Fox College Football.
-Most weekends, ABC now airs a single game in the noon and 3:30 windows.
+Since 2012, regional coverage has significantly decreased with the loss of certain Big Ten, Big 12 and Pac-12 rights to Fox College Football.
+ABC now airs a single game in the noon, 3:30 and 7:30 windows.

 In 2013, ABC's Saturday Night Football theme music was implemented on all of the college football broadcasts across the ESPN networks, including ABC, ESPN, ESPN2, ESPNEWS, and ESPNU.

 In 2015, a weekly noon window returned (with the exception of week one) for the first time since 2005.

 2020s

 On November 21, 2020, ABC aired its first SEC regular season game since 1995, Florida–Vanderbilt, which was moved from ESPN due to the postponement of an ACC game (Clemson–Florida State) that was originally expected to air on the network due to COVID-19 pandemic complications.

-On December 10, 2020, ESPN announced that it had acquired the top-tier rights to the SEC under a 10-year, $3 billion contract to begin in the 2024 season; ABC will hold rights to the top SEC game of the week (replacing CBS).
-As before, they will primarily air in the 3:30 window, but there will also be the possibility for games to be carried on Saturday Night Football.
-ABC will also hold rights to the SEC Championship Game.
+On December 10, 2020, ESPN announced that it had acquired the top-tier rights to the SEC under a 10-year, $3 billion contract beginning in the 2024 season; ABC holds rights to the top SEC game of the week (replacing CBS).
+All SEC games broadcast by ABC are branded as the SEC on ABC, with the games introducing a distinct on-air presentation (including new graphics and a rearrangement of the 1990s ESPN College Football theme music) separate from other ESPN College Football telecasts, and later iterated upon by ESPN's subsequent College Football Playoff coverage and a revamped ESPN College Football branding in 2025.
+Unlike CBS, whose SEC games primarily aired in the 3:30 p.m. window, SEC games may air in any of ABC's windows, including Saturday Night Football.
+ABC has occasionally aired SEC tripleheaders.

+Under a renewal of ESPN's contract for the College Football Playoff coinciding with its expansion to 12 teams, ABC began simulcasting two of the new first-round games beginning in 2024.
+Beginning in 2027, ABC will simulcast the College Football Playoff National Championship with ESPN.
+ABC's simulcast of the inaugural first-round game on December 20, 2024, between the Indiana Hoosiers and the Notre Dame Fighting Irish, marked the first Fighting Irish home game since 1990 not to air on NBC Sports.

+Bowl games

+The following bowl games have been broadcast on ABC: